latent-to/developer-docs/docs/keys/proxies/index.md

 To ensure scalability and prevent abuse, proxy usage is subject to certain limits as shown:

 - **`MaxProxies`**: This refers to the maximum number of delegate accounts that can be linked to a single real account.
 Each account can register up to 20 proxies in total.
-See [source code](https://github.com/opentensor/subtensor/blob/main/runtime/src/lib.rs#L644).
+See [source code: MaxProxies configuration](https://github.com/opentensor/subtensor/blob/main/runtime/src/lib.rs#L670).
 - **`MaxPending`**: This refers to the maximum number of pending announcements that a delegate account can have.
 This limit helps prevent excessive queuing.
 Each account can have up to 75 pending announcements at a time.
-See [source code](https://github.com/opentensor/subtensor/blob/main/runtime/src/lib.rs#L645).
+See [source code: MaxPending configuration](https://github.com/opentensor/subtensor/blob/main/runtime/src/lib.rs#L671).

 ## Best practices for using proxies